-The impairment test performed by the management is reduction in demand for air transportation and the gradual significant to our audit because the assessment of the return to pre- Covid performance and comparing the recoverable amount under the value-in-use basis is complex discount rate and growth rate to market data. and requires considerable judgment on the part of management many of which are forward-looking.
-Estimates performed a sensitivity analysis of the cash flow forecast. of future cash flows are based on management's views of variables such as the recovery of growth in the airline sector, reperformed the mathematical accuracy of the impairment government regulations, economic conditions such as the test performed by management. economic growth and expected yields.
+The impairment test performed by the management is significant to our audit because the assessment of the recoverable amount under the value-in-use basis is complex and requires considerable judgment on the part of management many of which are forward-looking.
+Estimates of future cash flows are based on management's views of variables such as the recovery of growth in the airline sector, government regulations, economic conditions such as the economic growth and expected yields.

-Given the unpredictability of the duration and magnitude of the COVID-19 pandemic in the world, we identified the impairment testing of non-monetary assets as a key audit matter.
+Given the unpredictability of the duration and magnitude of the COVID-19 pandemic in the world, we identified the impairment testing of non-monetary assets as a key audit